 Rachel opened her eyes, "Hmm … Oh hey, good morning," she smiled at Quinn.

 Quinn smiled back, "Good morning.
 Hey listen, I'm really sorry about last night.
 I don't want us to part on bad terms."

-Rachel's still groggy from waking up that early, "Hey, it's okay.
+Rachel was still groggy from waking up that early, "Hey, it's okay.
 I don't like us fighting either.
 I understand where you're coming from."
-She opened her eyes wider and realized that Quinn's all dressed up.
+She opened her eyes wider and realized that Quinn was all dressed up.
 "What time is it?
 Why are you all dressed?"